SeanJayManuel/Employee-Turnover-Analysis/README.md

 ![](Graphs/Figure_5.png)<br>
 Figure.
 5

 When looking at our plotted graphs, the preferable situation would be a clear seperation between the the curves and data points.
-Looking above we can see that
+Looking above we can see that our two different classes are overlapping quite a bit.
+Since trees internally create lines when establishing the space between points, we can draw to a conclusion that more trees are needed in our forest to better classify our data points.